-What are eye floaters and eye flashes, and why are they important?
+What are flashes and floaters and why are they important?

-Eye floaters are insoluble proteins situated within the vitreous cavity.
+Floaters are insoluble proteins situated within the vitreous cavity.
 They are usually a normal part of aging.
-A sudden onset of eye floaters needs to be reviewed by an eye specialist to rule out other, more rare causes and consequences.
+A sudden onset of floaters needs to be reviewed by an eye specialist to rule out other, more rare causes and consequences.

-Are all eye floaters a sign of a problem?
+Are all floaters a sign of a problem?

-There are other more serious causes of eye floaters, including infection, inflammation (uveitis), haemorrhaging, retinal tears and injury to the eye.
-In most cases, eye floaters are part of the natural ageing process and simply an annoyance.
+There are other more serious causes of floaters, including infection, inflammation (uveitis), haemorrhaging, retinal tears and injury to the eye.
+In most cases floaters are part of the natural ageing process and simply an annoyance.
 They can be distracting at first, but eventually tend to “settle” at the bottom of the eye, becoming less bothersome.